 The name and style of the corporation constituted by the said Act, 52 Victoria, No. 2 2, namely, “The Diocesan Trustees of the Church of England in Western Australia”, shall henceforth be “The Perth Diocesan Trustees”, and all references in any Act of Parliament, Statute of Synod, deed, document, or writing of any kind to “The Diocesan Trustees of the Church of England in Western Australia”, shall be deemed and construed to be to “The Perth Diocesan Trustees”.
 And such change of name shall be registered and noted under the Transfer of Land Act 1893 and the Registration of Deeds Act 1856, as the case may require, and on every certificate of title and other registered document affecting land in the name of the corporation free of charge.

-[Section 11 amended by No. 60 of 2006 s.
+[Section 11 amended: No. 60 of 2006 s.
 123.]

 12. Transfer of property to Bunbury and Kalgoorlie Trustees authorised and confirmed